Lausbert/monee-app/_pages/privacypolicy.md

 The data is received by [Firebase, a Google company](https://firebase.google.com), who works as a processor for the operation and maintenance of our app.
 Visit [Google's Privacy Policy](https://policies.google.com/privacy) for further information and options for objection.

 #### Storage duration:
 The data will be deleted as soon as it is no longer required for the purpose of the collection.
-This is generally the case when a user deletes their account.
+This is generally the case you delete your account.

 #### Provision required or required:
 The provision of your name and financial data is voluntary, solely on the basis of your consent.
 Unfortunately, we can not provide any useful functionality without this data.

+### Firebase Analytics

+#### Type and purpose of processing:

+When using the app data is automatically collected.
+That includes:

+- App-instance identifier
+- Vendor identifier
+- Number of users and sessions
+- Session duration
+- Operating systems
+- Device models
+- Geography
+- First launches
+- App opens
+- App updates
+- In-app purchases
+- In-app navigation

+Personal information like email address, name, phone number, gender and age are NOT collected.

+They are processed in particular for the following purpose:

+- Reliable accessibility and guarantee of all app functionalities
+- Helping us to improve our apps in areas where they are most relevant to our users

+#### Legal basis:
+Processing takes place in accordance with Art.
+6 Para.
+1 lit. f GDPR based on our legitimate interest in improving the functionality of our app.

+#### Receiver:

+The data is received by [Firebase, a Google company](https://firebase.google.com), who works as a processor for the operation and maintenance of our app.
+Visit [Google's Privacy Policy](https://policies.google.com/privacy) for further information and options for objection.

+#### Storage duration:
+Vendor identifier associated data is deleted within 60 days.
+Aggregated anonymised data is deleted within 14 months.

+#### Provision required or required:
+The provision of the aforementioned data is neither legally nor contractually required.
+Without the data, however, the service and functionality of our app is not guaranteed.

 ## Security